Acne Scar Treatment

 Electrodesiccation- This treatment involves the use of an electrical current, which is used to heat the skin.
 The high voltage current attacks unwanted skin cells from the surface, which removed damaged areas and reduces the appearance of acne scars.
 Additionally, electrodessication (when combined with another process called curettage) can also be used to aid in the removal of precancerous lesions and superficial skin cancer growths, and also benign tumors like skin tags, warts, and granulomas.
 However, this treatment is not primarily meant as an effective treatment for acne scars when used alone.
 At the very least, it is ideal for shaping or reducing the edges of boxcar acne scars.

 Raised acne scars occur when too much scar tissue has formed as a result of the healing process.
 Raised scars can be altered to appear less severe or even surgically removed in some cases.
 This type of scarring is usually easier to treat than deep, depressed scars.

 Injections- Injecting medicine directly into certain scars can soften and flatten them.
 Many patients receive injections of corticosteroids.
 A chemotherapy medicine known as fluorouracil (5-FU) can also be effective in treating raised acne scars.
-Getting the best results often requires several repeat visits over a period of a few weeks.
+Getting the best results often requires several repeat visits over a few weeks.
 This type of treatment is often recommended for those with raised, painful scarring.